legtvar/kafe/Docs/devlog/2023-10-13_no-for-capabilities.md

+---
+title: Stop putting capabilities into the session cookie
+---

-# Stop putting capabilities into the session cookie (2023-10-13)
+# Stop putting capabilities into the session cookie

 That was a dumb idea.
 If one were to add a capability to a user, the change had seemingly no effect because capabilities were extracted from the session cookie, to avoid a trip to the DB.